lucy-kim/homehealth/README.md

 `crepilvl_rehosp_smpl2012.do`
 - create 2012 (baseline) patient sample to interpret the magnitude of our estimates, want to compare the effort levels on the healthiest and sickest people at baseline (2012)

------- old files below

-`anvar_hrrppenalty.do`
-- how much pressure from hospitals does each office get?
-- within-office over-time variation in incentive/pressure for hospitals to decrease readmissions

-`anchng_chars_pat2HH.do`
-- investigate the potential changes over time in the characteristics of patients discharged to home health

-`craha.do`
-- construct AHA data for each hospital-year that contain strict and loose integration measures, system ID

-`referralsh_byHRRPpenalty_VI.do`
-- test if the referral share has declined because hospital facing high penalty shifting their referrals to in-house home health care provider

-`HHeffort.do`
-- examine the impact of the referring hospitals' HRRP penalty pressure on HHAs' efforts on patients

-`HHeffort2.do`
-- compare HH efforts by whether patient was before or after 30 days from hospital discharge, penalty pressure, or HRRP or non-HRRP condition

-`HHeffort_exper_visitorder.do`
-- add more measures of home health office's efforts at the patient episode level: mean experience of nurses serving patients, order of nurse's visit during the day

-`crHHeffort_week.do`
-- create patient-week level data containing referring hospital's penalty pressure, some initial set of effort measures and covariates

-`HHeffort3.do`
-- Run regression analysis using the patient-week level data to compare HH efforts by (whether patient was before or after 30 days from hospital discharge), penalty pressure, or HRRP or non-HRRP condition

-`HHeffort5.do`
-- Compare HH efforts, readmissions (Reduced form model) by penalty pressure & TA vs MA patients (don't differentiate by penalty vs non-penalty condition and use the overall penalty pressure)

-`crresource_index.do`
-- create a measure of resources spent on each patient--i.e. a summary index of care intensity based on spending

-`crepi_lvl_rehosp_smpl.do`
-- create episode-level data starting for fy 2013-2015 where fy is a year ending June

-`HHeffort4.do`
-- Compare HH efforts, readmissions (Reduced form model) by penalty pressure & HRRP or non-HRRP condition & TA vs MA patients

-`HHeffort6.do`
-- Remove cardiorespiratory conditions from the control group; run regs for P(Readmission) in the first week as outcome; and replace the 2012 penalty rate with the 2012 predicted probability of penalty

-`desc_stats.do`
-- Run descriptive stats

-`inpat_firstdx.do`
-*keep only the first recorded inpat diagnosis code per patient (reference: crinpat_dx.do)

-`crepilvl_rehosp_smpl_firstdx.do`
-- reconstruct episode level data after classifying the target and non-target (excl. cardiorespiratory from non-target) conditions using only the first inpat diagnosis code

-*---------------------
-## absolutely needed files
-`crCMShospdisch_tohh.do`
-  - use hospital-week level counts of Medicare hospital discharges to home health destinations for 2011-2014 (Source: Elena's CMS data)
-`crpred_pprob.do`
-`HRRPpnlty_pressure_hj_2012.do`
-`anchng_chars_pat2HH.do`
-`crresource_index.do`
-`crepilvl_rehosp_smpl.do`
-`anHHeffort_readmit.do`
-`inpat_firstdx.do`
-`crepilvl_rehosp_smpl_firstdx.do`
-`anHHeffort_readmit_recode_targetcond.do`
-`desc_stats.do`
-`crepilvl_rehosp_smpl2012.do`